Comparative Modeling of Colorectal Cancer: Informing Health Policies and Prioritizing Future Research

 Institution: Sloan-Kettering Institute for Cancer Research

 Abstract: Colorectal cancer (CRC) is the second leading cause of cancer death in the United States.
-The long-term goal of our proposed project is to reduce the population burden of CRC by providing the information needed to address key policy questions and prioritize future research.
+The long-term goal of our project is to reduce the population burden of CRC by providing the information needed to address key policy questions across the CRC control continuum in an accessible and transparent manner.
 To accomplish this goal we will use our population-based microsimulation models to:

 - Evaluate the impact of screening as practiced in the US;

 - Inform the debate about the increase in CRC incidence before age 50;

 - Consider the effectiveness of precision of screening and surveillance;

 - Address other emerging issues and opportunities in CRC control; and

 - Use novel methods to improve model accessibility and transparency.